julionc/awesome-shopify/readme.md

 - [RequestBin](https://requestbin.net/) - It gives you a bucket to capture external requests.
 This is useful for seeing what the content of a [Shopify Webhook](https://shopify.dev/docs/api/webhooks) are.
 - [Hookdeck](https://hookdeck.com/) - Tool for monitoring, managing and debugging Shopify Webhooks with custom retry logic, alerts, and filtering.
 - [DeployHQ](https://www.deployhq.com/shopify) - Shopify integration in DeployHQ is a great way to streamline the development, review, and deployment of your store themes.
+- [RemoteOpenClaw](https://remoteopenclaw.com) - Open marketplace for AI skills and personas built on OpenClaw, enabling AI-powered automation for Shopify stores.

 ### Browser Extensions